mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

     * **Microsoft.AspNet.Identity.OWIN**
         This package contains functionality that is used to plug in OWIN authentication with ASP.NET Identity in ASP.NET applications.
 This is used when you add log in functionality to your application and call into OWIN Cookie Authentication middleware to generate a cookie.

-3. **Registering a user.** After the project is created, launch the web applicaiton.
+3. **Registering a user.** After the project is created, launch the web application.
 Click on the Register link to create a user.
 The following image shows the Register page which collects the user name and password.

     <img src="images/chapter2/register.gif" class="img-medium" />